f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

 The remaining images (T2, ALL, T4) all support in place upgrades; however, they may limit the amount of disk space that can be used by the tenant.
 If more disk space is needed by the tenant in the future, the tenant can be moved to provisioned state and the disk can be expanded.
 There is no ability to decrease the disk space, so starting smaller and increasing will ensure there is adequate disk space for many tenants.

 The **T2-F5OS** image is intended for a tenant that will run LTM and / or DNS only; it is not suitable for tenants needing other modules provisioned (AVR may be an exception).
-This type of image is best suited in a high density tenant environment where the number of tenants is going to be high per blade and using minimum CPU resources (1 or 2 vCPUs per tenant).
+This type of image is best suited in a high-density tenant environment where the number of tenants is going to be high per blade and using minimum CPU resources (1 or 2 vCPUs per tenant).
 You may want to limit the amount of disk space each tenant can use as a means of ensuring the file system on the blade does not become full.
 As an example, there is 1TB of disk per blade, and 22 tenants each using the 142GB T4 image would lead to an over provisioning situation.
 Because tenants are deployed in sparse mode which allows over provisioning, this may not be an issue initially, but could become a problem later in the tenant’s lifespan as it writes more data to disk.
 To keep the tenants in check, you can deploy smaller T2 images, which can consume 45GB each.
 LTM/DNS deployments use much less disk than other BIG-IP modules, which do extensive local logging and utilize databases on disk.

 The **All-F5OS** image is suitable for any module configuration and supports a maximum of 76GB for the tenant.
 It is expected that the number of tenants per blade would be much less, as the module combinations that drive the need for more disk space typically require more CPU/memory, which will artificially reduce the tenant count per blade.
 Having a handful of 76GB or 156GB images per blade should not lead to an out of space condition.
 There are some environments where some tenants may need more disk space and the T4 image can provide for that.
-It may be best to default to using the T4 image as that is essentially the default size for vCMP deployments today.
+It may be best to default using the T4 image as that is essentially the default size for vCMP deployments today.

 The **T4-VELOS** image also supports any module combination but has additional disk capacity.
 If you intend to have a lot of software images, databases for modules, run modules like SWG which utilize a lot of disk, and local logging, then the added capacity is recommended.
 More detail on the image types can be found in the following solution article.